dysoct/unifi-tv/README.md

 ![Cover Image](https://i.ibb.co/PmYn5c5/image.png)

 # Update (15/6/2021)
 Seems that they have fixed this issue, and it's working now.
+Video guides are now available!
+See "And now, the ultimate guide for this particular playlist" for info.

 ## Update / Information
 Found out that the timeshifting feature uses Wowza's nDVR (as it uses nDVR in the PlayTV website).
 (Unconfirmed)